RELATED NEWS STORIES:

 “It is a very positive development for Plymouth to see the completion of the performance venue, The House.
 This complements existing venues whilst offering something unique for performers and students alike.
 It is also a further step by Plymouth University to nurture creative talent in the city and create a compelling offer to study and possibly remain within the city after graduation.”

-Performances taking place in The House
+Upcoming performances in The House